digitensions/MACEscripts/README.md

 * [Pipenv](https://github.com/pypa/pipenv)
   - used to manage dependencies and the virtual environment

-Set up the project by running:
+Set up the project firstly by installing pipenv by using pip (or pip3 if you've installed Python 3 that way):

 ```bash
 pip install pipenv